gabrieleteotino/bluish-capsule/content/project/datingapp/11-photo-upload/12-behaviorsubjet-any-to-any-communication.md

 }
 ```

+Test the application:

-Test the application.
-Setting a main photo will immediately change the profile photo in the profile editor and in the navbar.
-Refreshing the page will load the last saved photo from *localStorage*.
+- Setting a main photo will immediately change the profile photo in the profile editor and in the navbar.
+- Refreshing the page will load the last saved photo from *localStorage*.